 Following these tips will help you make exercise a daily part of your new lifestyle.

-Source: Allina Patient Education, Roux-en-Y Gastric Bypass Surgery: What You Need to Know Before and After Surgery, fourth edition, surg-ahc-90091 (2/10)
+Source: Allina Health's Patient Education Department, Roux-en-Y Gastric Bypass Surgery: What You Need to Know Before and After Surgery, fourth edition, surg-ahc-90091 (2/10)

 First Published: 01/24/2005

 Last Reviewed: 02/15/2010